baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 1.7.6 =
+* top and bottom print page html now use do_shortcode instead of the_content filter to avoid conflicts with social sharing plugins

 = 1.7.5 =
 * added missing alt tag
 * fully tested with WordPress 4.6